dubo-dubon-duponey/docker-homebridge/README.md

  * `bridge` mode will NOT work for discovery, since mDNS will not broadcast on your lan subnet (you may still access the server explicitely on port 548)
  * `host` (default, easy choice) is only acceptable as long as you DO NOT have any other containers running on the same ip using avahi

-If you intend on running multiple containers relying on avahi, you may want to consider `macvlan`.
+If you intend on running multiple containers relying on Avahi, you may want to consider `macvlan`.

 TL;DR: